SPARC-Auburn/AFRL-Water-Cooler/README.md

 Much of the work done by SPARC involved construction of the control circuitry for the thermoelectric compoonents.
 The final design report with its details has been attached to this repository.

 Auburn placed 2nd place in competition for its design.
+Due to time contraints, much of the design was not able to be fleshed out before presentation in Boston.